flancian/garden/metasj.md

 - [[cascading]] searches
 	- ahs search prefix
 	- https://oadoi.org
 		- non API version that just works:
+	- it should take any version of a DOI indicator, either in URL form
 - [[sociofesto]]

 ## [[2021-05-22]]